energy profile heading

 3d model equation to show hydrogen reacting with oxygen to form water.

-Two molecules of hydrogen react with one molecule of oxygen to make two molecules of water.
-If you study the image carefully you will notice that the hydrogen atoms; which were once part of a hydrogen molecule in the reactants are now separated and joined to an atom of oxygen in the products.
-Similarly the two oxygen atoms which were joined together in a molecule of oxygen are now separated and joined to atoms of hydrogen.
+In this combustion reaction two molecules/moles of hydrogen react with one molecule/mole of oxygen to make two molecules/moles of water.
+If you study the image carefully you should notice that the hydrogen atoms; which were once part of a hydrogen molecule in the reactants are now separated and joined to an atom of oxygen in the products.
+Similarly the two oxygen atoms which were joined together in a molecule of oxygen are now separated from each other and are now combined to atoms of hydrogen in the water molecules.

 This tells us that before any reaction can take place all the covalent bonds holding the atoms together in the reactants must be broken.
-However the breaking of covalent bonds is an endothermic process; it requires an input of energy.
+However the breaking of covalent bonds is an endothermic process; it will require a large input of energy since covalent bonds are strong bonds.
 You can imagine that dismantling and breaking apart molecules consisting of strong covalent bonds requires a lot of energy.

-The table below list the bond energies for the H-H, O=O and O-H bonds; the bond energy is the amount of energy needed to break 1 mole of bonds in a molecule to form individual atoms.
-The higher the bond energy the stronger the bond and the greater amount of energy needed to break it and separate the atoms.
+The table below list the bond energies or bond enthalpies as they are often called for the H-H, O=O and O-H bonds.
+The bond energy or bond enthalpy is the amount of energy needed to break 1 mole of bonds in a molecule to form individual atoms.
+The higher the bond energy the stronger the covalent bond and the greater amount of energy needed to break it and separate the atoms.

 Bond H-H O=O O-H